rdemets/Organoid-Intensity-ImageJ/README.md

 ## How to use

 Click on run and modify the GUI according to your experiment.
-The path should be a folder containing a list of folders with images inside in tiff.
+The path should be a folder containing a list of folders with images inside saved in tiff format.